Learning Without Losing Identity: Capability Evolution for Embodied Agents: Related Work

-\paragraph{Modular and hierarchical reinforcement learning.} The options framework~\cite{sutton1999options} and its extensions decompose policies into temporally extended sub-policies, enabling hierarchical decision-making.
-Feudal networks~\cite{vezhnevets2017feudal}, option-critic architectures~\cite{bacon2017option}, and HIRO~\cite{nachum2018hiro} learn to discover and refine such sub-policies automatically.
-DIAYN~\cite{eysenbach2019diayn} discovers diverse skills in an unsupervised manner without a task reward.
-Our ECMs share the spirit of modularity but differ in two key respects: (i)~ECMs are explicitly versioned and managed through a lifecycle (creation, deployment, evolution, deprecation), whereas options and discovered skills are typically latent structures within a monolithic training process; and (ii)~ECM evolution is decoupled from the agent's decision policy, which remains fixed throughout learning.
+\paragraph{Modular skill learning and libraries} Hierarchical RL decomposes policies into reusable sub-policies via options~\cite{sutton1999options}, option-critic~\cite{bacon2017option}, and HIRO~\cite{nachum2018hiro}.
+Learned skill libraries extend this idea: SPiRL~\cite{pertsch2021spirl} extracts skill priors from offline data, SkiMo~\cite{shi2023skimo} jointly learns skills with a dynamics model, and Voyager~\cite{wang2023voyager} acquires skills through LLM-driven exploration.
+LLM-based systems such as SayCan~\cite{ahn2022saycan}, Code as Policies~\cite{liang2023code}, and Toolformer~\cite{schick2023toolformer} compose or invoke modular capabilities at inference time.
+Most recently, Tziafas and Kasaei~\cite{tziafas2024lifelong} bootstrap composable skill libraries using LLMs.
+Our ECMs share the spirit of modularity but differ in two key respects: (i)~ECMs are explicitly versioned through a lifecycle (creation, deployment, evolution, deprecation), whereas prior skills are static or append-only; and (ii)~ECM evolution is decoupled from the agent's decision policy, which remains fixed.